uaraven/exif-stat/readme.md

 # Exif-stat

-Extracts some metadata from iamge files and stores it in CSV file for additional analysis.
+Extracts some metadata from image files and stores it in CSV file for additional analysis.

 ## What it does?